 A shrub with pure white flowers and dark, thorny branches, blackthorn is perhaps best known for its fruits, which are used to produce sloe gin.

-Blackthorn fruits have a white bloom that can be wiped off (Image: Martin Olsson, licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license).
+Blackthorn fruits have a white bloom that can be wiped off (Photo: Martin Olsson, licensed under CC by 3.0)

 Prunus spinosa L.

 Not assessed according to IUCN Red List criteria.

 Branches bear sharp thorns and fruits produce a compound that can generate small quantities of hydrogen cyanide in water.

 About this species

 Blackthorn is a shrub belonging to the same genus (Prunus) as almond, cherry and plum trees.
 The specific epithet spinosa refers to the sharp spines or thorns that are characteristic of this plant.

 An important plant for wildlife, its early spring flowers provide nectar for early emerging insects, and its branches create a spiny thicket, providing secure nesting sites for birds.
 Great grey shrikes (Lanius excubitor) often nest in blackthorn and hang food items on the large thorns, hence their colloquial name of butcher-bird.

 Blackthorn is the food plant of many moths including the clouded silver (Lomographa temerata), lunar-spotted pinion (Cosmia pyralina), dark dagger (Acronicta tridens) and green-brindled crescent (Allophyes oxyacanthae).
 It is the only food plant of the sloe carpet (Aleucis distinctata), a moth that occurs in southeastern England.